Women’s workplace equality

 Women's experiences vary

 While there are commonalities across women's experiences of employment, women are not a homogenous group.
 Disabled women, black and minority ethnic women, lesbian and bisexual women, trans women, Muslim women and other women of faith, refugee women, young women, and older women experience different, multiple barriers to labour market participation, and to progression within their occupation.
 Disabled women, and some groups of black and minority ethnic women are more likely to be underemployed in terms of skills, and experience higher pay gaps.
 Disabled, black and minority ethnic, and lesbian, bisexual and trans women are more likely to report higher levels of discrimination, bullying and harassment.
-Responses to women's labour market inequality was therefore by intersectional, and interventions must recognise women's multiple, intersecting identities.
+Responses to women's labour market inequality must therefore be intersectional, and interventions must recognise women's multiple, intersecting identities.